brentgroves/k8s-train/install-microk8s-with-lb-ingress/installation-microk8s-lb-ingress.md

 Create Ingress Services
 Then you need to create two Services, one for the primary ingress using the first MetalLB IP address and another for the secondary using the second MetalLB IP address.
+I could not choose the exact MetalLB IP address for the service but microK8s choose one for both services.

 Download the nginx-ingress-service-primary-and-secondary.yaml.j2 template, and do a couple of replacements before applying with kubectl.
+I just removed the IP address because I could not get this to work if I manually specified the IP addresses.

 # download template
 wget https://raw.githubusercontent.com/fabianlee/microk8s-nginx-istio/main/roles/add_secondary_nginx_ingress/templates/nginx-ingress-service-primary-and-secondary.yaml.j2

 # edit file
+# Note I left the loadBalancerIP field blank!!!
+I could not get it to run when I manually specified an IP address.
 # replace first 'loadBalancerIP' value with first MetalLB IP.
 # Note I left the loadBalancerIP field blank!!!
 I could not get it to run when I manually specified an IP address.
+# loadBalancerIP is optional.
+MetalLB will automatically allocate an IP
+# from its pool if not specified.
+You can also specify one manually.
+# loadBalancerIP: "{{ additional_nic[0].netplan.addresses[0] | ipaddr('address') }}"

 # replace second 'loadBalancerIP' value with second MetalLB IP
 vi nginx-ingress-service-primary-and-secondary.yaml.j2